 Children with badly damaged heart valves may need heart surgery.

-What happens when your child goes home?
+What happens when my child goes home?

 With proper care and regular penicillin injections, most people who have had rheumatic fever lead a normal life.
 Penicillin is the best antibiotic to prevent rheumatic fever.
 If your child is unable to have penicillin, your doctor will discuss another treatment with you.